Tree pivot-minors and linear rank-width: The Proof of Theorem

 \begin{proposition} Every non-bipartite $(K_3, C_5, S_{1,2,2})$-free graph has linear rank-width at most~$3$. \end{proposition} \begin{proof} Let~$G$ be a connected non-bipartite $(K_3, C_5, S_{1,2,2})$-free graph.
 By Lemma~\ref{lem:c5free}, $G$ is a graph obtained from an induced cycle $C=c_1c_2 \cdots c_kc_1$ by adding false twins.
 For each $i\in \{1, \ldots, k\}$, let~$U_i$ be the maximal set of false twins containing~$c_i$ in~$G$.
 As $G//U_1 //U_2// \cdots //U_k$ is isomorphic to $C$ and $C$ has linear rank-width at most $2$, by Lemma~\ref{lem:twinreduced}, we find that $G$ has linear rank-width at most $3$. \end{proof}

 We now consider $(K_3, S_{1,2,2})$-free graphs that contain an induced~$C_5$.
 We first introduce some additional terminology and lemmas.
 A graph is \emph{$3$-partite} if its vertex set can be partitioned into three independent sets.
-The following lemma follows from a theorem of Bogdan et al~\cite{BogdanLZW18}.
+We need the following known result.